ettoreciarcia/personal-website-hugo/content/posts/13-conference-month.md

 But are we overdoing it?
 Kubernetes is a fantastic tool and solves a real problem, which is container orchestration, BUT it can't solve your process problems.
 In fact, it might amplify them.

 Taking a step back and looking at the Italian reality, very few companies are truly ready to adopt Kubernetes.
-Kubernetes is not just taking a Dockerfile, building it, and deploying the image in a pod; there's a whole world behind it.
+Kubernetes is not just taking a Dockerfile, building it, and deploying the image in a pod, there's a whole world behind it.

 A few days ago, I read about someone who wanted to know how to connect to a pod via FTP for deployment.